Just like that! -- Louth man's Tommy Cooper fezzes could fetch thousands at auction

 For Tim Dixon knew he’d had TWO of the same hats sitting in a box at his home for almost 70 years!

-Now Tim’s prized possessions are set to go under the hammer too, at the sale room of the Louth-based John Taylors auctioneers.
+Now Tim’s prized possessions have gone under the hammer too, at the sale room of the Louth-based John Taylors auctioneers.

+The two hats owned by the comedy legend were eventually sold at auction for twice their estimated value.

+The fezzes were expected to sell for up to £400 at John Taylor's Auction Rooms in Louth on Tuesday, April 18, but sold for £860 to a private collector from Yorkshire bidding on the Internet.
+The auction room battle saw him outbid Lincolnshire actor John Hewer who does a Tommy Cooper tribute show scheduled to appear in Skegness later this year.

+Tim was very pleased about the interest they had caused and very pleased that they were going to a private collector who was going to treasure them.

-What’s more, he is certain that his are even better than the one that sold in Bedfordshire a few weeks ago.
+Tim had been certain that his were even better than the one that sold in Bedfordshire a few weeks ago.

 For whereas that was owned by a Tommy Cooper impersonator who got it from the comedian’s widow after his death in 1984, Tim got his directly from Cooper himself – and straight off his head in one case!